AGENCY: U.S. Department of Transportation, Office of the Secretary of Transportation.

 - James Brough, Federal Aviation Administration, firstname.lastname@example.org

 Subject of Challenge Competition: The Secretary's RAISE Award competition will recognize innovative scientific and engineering achievements that will have a significant impact on the future of aerospace or aviation.
-On behalf of the Secretary, the Federal Aviation Administration (FAA) will accept student submissions in June and conduct an evaluation in July 2018.
+On behalf of the Secretary, the Federal Aviation Administration (FAA) will accept student submissions and conduct an evaluation in July, 2018.
 The rules for this competition will also be available at http://www.challenge.gov.

 To be eligible to participate in the Secretary's RAISE Award competition, students must be U.S. citizens or permanent residents.
 For the high school division, the students must have been enrolled in at least one semester (or quarterly equivalent) at a U.S. high school (or equivalent approved home school program) in 2018.
 For the University division, the student must have been enrolled in a U.S.-based college or university for at least one semester (or quarterly equivalent) during 2017.
 Students may participate and be recognized as individuals or in teams.
 Each member of a team must meet the eligibility criteria.
 An individual may join more than one team.
 There is no charge to enter the competition.